-In the middle of Ghent’s largest city park, the Citadel Park, lies a large-scale, impenetrable building cluster.
-The impressive Floralies Hall forms the heart of this cluster.
-It was built on the occasion of the 1913 World Exhibition as a gigantic Centennial palace on a spot where an old fort used to stand.
-The four building heads house the International Congress Centre (ICC), the Museum of Contemporary Art (S.M.A.K.), the velodrome ‘t Kuipke and the empty Casinokop.
-The Citadel Park itself is now recognised as a protected landscape.
+In the middle of Citadel Park, the largest city park in Ghent, lies a large-scale, impenetrable building cluster.
+The impressive Floralies Hall forms its hidden heart.
+The cluster was built on the occasion of the 1913 World Exhibition as a gigantic Centennial palace, on a site where an old fort used to stand.
+Today, the four building heads house the International Congress Centre (ICC), the Municipal Museum of Contemporary Art (S.M.A.K.), the ‘t Kuipke velodrome and a vacant casino.
+The Citadel Park itself is recognised as a protected landscape.

-Ghent is internationally renowned for its charming city centre, which is an attractive combination of historical heritage and quality of life.
-However, Ghent is much more than that.
-In addition to its historic centre, Ghent is home to a dynamic and diverse population and a rich social and cultural life.
-In recent years, initiatives of experimental and exploratory use of space have emerged in Ghent, strongly linked to neighbourhood work and cultural initiatives.
-This dynamic is mainly situated in the north-eastern districts of Ghent and to a very limited extent in the wider southern station surroundings.
+Ghent is internationally renowned for its charming city centre, which is an attractive combination of historical heritage a, an extensive cultural offering and the Burgundian good life.
+In addition, in recent years, initiatives of experimental and exploratory use of space have emerged in Ghent, strongly linked to neighbourhood work and cultural initiatives.

-The masterplan aims to redefine the urban role and the spatial integration of the cluster in the surrounding landscape.
-The reactivation of the ICC and the Citadel Park is a opportunity to connect all these qualities and give them an international resonance.
+The masterplan aims to redefine the urban role and the spatial integration of the cluster in the surrounding park landscape.
+The reactivation of the ICC and the Citadel Park is an opportunity to connect all these qualities and give them an international resonance.
 The project contributes to strengthening the exploratory neighbourhood and city dynamics.
 It is an opportunity to create a destination where the city, culture, nature and social encounters coexist in an open and surprising way.
-It will be a place where the very direct experience of diversity – of people and atmospheres, of animals and plants – becomes the driving force for a renewed image.
-A place where a city like Ghent not only reveals itself, but also reinvents itself, in all its dimensions.
+The ICC becomes transformed into a place where a city like Ghent not only reveals itself, but also reinvents itself, in all its dimensions.

 A compact ICC